PaulioRandall/firefly-go/spec/firefly-v1-interesting-times.md

 - No install
 - Easily modifiable and extendable (to the extent that is reasonable possible)

-This specification defines V1: 鳥取県:鳥取市 (Tottori-ken:Tottori-shi).
+This specification defines `v1: Interesting times`.

 ## Definitions